Forgotten Hard Rock Albums: Black Sabbath, "Cross Purposes"

 I.R.S.
 Records, 1994

-At the dawn of the 1990s, Black Sabbath was approaching something that resembled stability again, after a decade of near-constant lineup changes and turmoil.
-Against all odds, guitarist and sole original member Tony Iommi had successfully re-built a strong "new" Sabbath lineup with vocalist Tony Martin, drummer Cozy Powell and bassist Neil Murray.
+At the dawn of the 1990s, Black Sabbath was approaching something that resembled stability.
+After a decade of near-constant lineup changes and turmoil, guitarist and sole original member Tony Iommi had successfully re-built a strong "new" Sabbath lineup with vocalist Tony Martin, drummer Cozy Powell and bassist Neil Murray.
 Albums like 1989's Headless Cross and 1990's Tyr may not have been setting the sales charts on fire, but they were laying a solid foundation for Sabbath to build upon.
 For the first time since the early '80s, Black Sabbath felt like an actual "band" again, rather than a glorified Iommi solo project.

 ...so naturally, something had to come along and screw it up.